NodeFactoryIo/standup-bot/README.md

 ### Initial Setup

 1. Fork the repository
-2. Configure your Discord API Keys
+2. Configure your Discord API Keys and MongoDB credentials
-3. Configure the cadence and duration of your standups on the `__config__.js` file
+3. Configure the cadence and duration, and other details of your standups on the `__config__.js` file
 4. Add your bot to the server
   > Note that the above requires you to have the **Manage Server** permission in this server

 The bot will then create an entry in the `MongoDB` database for the server, create the text channel `#daily-standups` and send an introduction.
 Feel free to rename the newly created channel.

 ### Commands
-> The prefix for this bot is `!`
+> The default prefix for this bot is `!`

 | Name    | Description                                        | Usage                                   | Server or DM |                                             |
 | ------- | -------------------------------------------------- | --------------------------------------- | ------------ | ------------------------------------------- |